Demographics of Oklahoma: Finance

 The median household income at the time the 2019 census was taken was $52,919.
 The per capita income from the time that they answered spanning back over the previous 12 months averaged at about $28,422 and the percentage of people living in poverty out of the population mentioned earlier was 15.2%.

 Oklahoma has dealt with many socioeconomic issues, as the state's rank of annual household income is below national average and the state's poverty rate exceeds 15 percent, higher in rural areas.
 The state's 2000 per capita personal income was $23,517, 43rd in the nation.
 However, Oklahoma's cost of living index also among the lowest in the nation.
 Oklahoma City suburb Nichols Hills is ranked first on Oklahoma locations by per capita income at $73,661.

-Birth data
+Vital statistics

 Note: Births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.